-- Balance sheet: Summarizes your startup’s assets, liabilities, and owner or shareholder equity for a certain time period.
+1. Balance sheet: Summarizes your company’s assets, liabilities, and owner or shareholder equity for a certain time period.

-- Income statement: Summarizes your startup’s revenues and expenses during a certain time period.
+2. Income statement: Summarizes your company’s revenues and expenses during a certain time period.
 Also called a profit and loss statement.

-- Cash flow statement: Summarizes your startup’s cash inflows and outflows during a certain time period due to sales, expenses, and other investments.
+3. Cash flow statement: Summarizes your company’s cash inflows and outflows during a certain time period due to sales, expenses, and other investments.

 Next, we’ll explain how to put together a complete small business accounting system.

-- Cash method: With cash-basis accounting, you record transactions when you receive payment for goods or services.
-It’s the easier method to use and gives you a clear picture of your startup’s cash flow, but it often isn’t suitable for larger businesses.
+- Cash method: With cash-basis accounting, you record transactions only once you've received payment for goods or services.
+It’s the easier method to use and gives you a clear picture of your company's cash flow, but it often isn’t suitable for larger businesses.

 A certified public accountant (CPA) or bookkeeper can help you decide which method is best for your business.